mkwongae/random/Codegate 2018/Welcome to droid/README.md

 }
 ```

-To solve this challange I used [Inspeckage](http://ac-pm.github.io/Inspeckage/) to hook the two input checking functions and replace the return value with 1.
+To solve this challange I used [Inspeckage](http://ac-pm.github.io/Inspeckage/) to hook the two input checking functions and replace the return values with 1.

 FLAG{W3_w3r3_Back_70_$3v3n7een!!!}